StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Introduction

 We propose \textbf{StreamingTOM}, a training-free framework that reduces visual tokens before the LLM for streaming video understanding.
-Our central insight is that temporal redundancy is abundant in both offline and streaming videos, but streaming combines it with strict causality and ever-growing context.
-To address this while respecting streaming constraints, effective compression must be pre-LLM and strictly causal.
+Our central insight is that effective streaming compression must act before the LLM under strict causality: post-LLM methods cannot reduce the already-incurred prefill cost, while offline pre-LLM methods violate causality by leveraging future frames.
 We impose a fixed per-frame budget $G$ to stabilize latency and ensure predictable compute and memory consumption across all frames.
-Accordingly, we implement this design with a strictly causal one-pass selector that makes decisions from adjacent frames $t-1$ and $t$. \textbf{Causal Temporal Reduction (CTR)} addresses the prefill bottleneck by selecting $G$ tokens per frame based on adjacent-frame changes and token saliency, reducing per-frame prefill cost by a factor of $N/G$ through processing only $G$ selected tokens instead of all $N$ visual tokens.\footnote{\textbf{Notation:} $N$=tokens per frame, $L$=number of transformer layers, $d$=hidden width, $G$=per-frame retained tokens selected by CTR.} Meanwhile, \textbf{Online Quantized Memory (OQM)} bounds post-LLM memory growth by storing retained tokens in 4-bit format and retrieving relevant groups on demand, keeping the active kv-cache bounded regardless of stream length.
-Together, these two stages enable long-horizon stability under fixed budgets with predictable latency, while remaining plug-and-play across different backbones.
+Accordingly, we implement this design with a strictly causal one-pass selector that makes decisions from adjacent frames $t-1$ and $t$. \textbf{Causal Temporal Reduction (CTR)} addresses the prefill bottleneck by selecting $G$ tokens per frame based on adjacent-frame changes and token saliency, reducing per-frame prefill cost by a factor of $N/G$ through processing only $G$ tokens instead of all $N$ visual tokens.\footnote{\textbf{Notation:} $N$=tokens per frame, $L$=number of transformer layers, $d$=hidden width, $G$=per-frame retained tokens selected by CTR.} Meanwhile, \textbf{Online Quantized Memory (OQM)} bounds post-LLM memory growth by storing retained tokens in 4-bit format and retrieving relevant groups on demand, keeping the active kv-cache bounded regardless of stream length.
+Together, these two stages enable long-horizon stability under fixed budgets with predictable latency, while remaining plug-and-play across backbones.

-StreamingTOM achieves $15.7\times$ kv-cache compression ratio and delivers $1.2\times$ lower peak memory and $2\times$ faster time to first token (TTFT) compared to prior training-free SOTA (LiveVLM~\citep{ning2025livevlm}) on streaming setting.
-It maintains state-of-the-art accuracy among training-free methods with $63.8\%$ average on VideoMME~\citep{fu2025video}, MLVU~\citep{zhou2025mlvu}, and EgoSchema~\citep{mangalam2023egoschema}, and $55.8\%/3.7$ on RVS~\citep{zhang2024flash}.
-These gains persist over long horizons as our pre-LLM token reduction and bounded kv-cache prevent unbounded growth with video length.
-On LLaVA-OV-7B, a one-hour stream reduces kv-cache memory from $18.8\,\mathrm{GB}$ to $1.2\,\mathrm{GB}$, confirming bounded growth over extended sessions.
+StreamingTOM achieves $15.7\times$ kv-cache compression ratio and delivers $1.2\times$ lower peak memory and $2\times$ faster time to first token (TTFT) compared to prior training-free SOTA (LiveVLM~\citep{ning2025livevlm}) in the streaming setting.
+It maintains state-of-the-art accuracy among training-free methods with $63.8\%$ average on VideoMME~\citep{fu2025video}, MLVU~\citep{zhou2025mlvu}, and EgoSchema~\citep{mangalam2023egoschema}, and $55.8\%/3.7$ on RVS~\citep{zhang2025flash}.
+These gains persist over long horizons because CTR's fixed budget caps per-frame cost while OQM bounds the active kv-cache independently of stream length.
+On LLaVA-OV-7B, a one-hour stream reduces kv-cache from $18.8\,\mathrm{GB}$ to $1.2\,\mathrm{GB}$, confirming bounded growth over extended sessions.